 Is there anything that John Ramirez can’t do?
-From being an illustrator to art director and even a professional animator, his creative skills and versatility are impressive.
+From being an illustrator to an art director and even a professional animator, his creative skills and versatility are impressive.

-With immense experience and talent, John Ramirez is a professional animator, storyboard and visual development artist, designer, illustrator, and art director!
+With immense experience and talent, John Ramirez is a professional animator, storyboard, and visual development artist, designer, illustrator, and art director!
 His work can be seen in many feature films, including Disney’s Beauty and the Beast, Aladdin, The Lion King, Hercules, Toy Story II, Tom and Jerry, The Fast and the Furious, and Disney TV Elena of Avalor.
 But, John’s versatile creativity pursued him to apply his skills in many other fields including designing theme parks around the world, museum exhibitions, parades, mascots, and even award-winning floats in Asia, Australia, and the Pasadena Tournament of Roses Parade.
 His highlights include the designing for Lotte World, Everland, The Taejon Expo, The 2010 Baekje Parade in South Korea, The Yokohama Expo, Kurashiki Tivoli Park, and Park Espana in Ise-Shima Japan.
-Apart from this, John has also done the concept design for Disneyland and Tokyo Disneyland.
+Apart from this, John has also done concept design for Disneyland and Tokyo Disneyland.

 How did you end up becoming an animator and illustrator?
 Who or what inspired you in that direction?